jdc-projects/homelab/README.md

 * The Kubernetes management interface port must be exposed to the internet (through router port forwarding)

 * The domain jack-chapman.co.uk must point towards my public IP

+## Notes

+After initial setup, I should make the Kubernetes API inaccessible from the internet.
+This will need a route through the ingress to the API.